johnamdickson/portfolio-project-2/README.md

 ## Credits
+### Content
+NOTE: Specific links are included within the HTML, CSS or Javascript files.
+The list below summarises content credits in general.
+- Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML, CSS or JS code that enabled some of the functionality I was looking for.
 - Terminology for visual motor and perceptual skills [here.](https://www.cincinnatichildrens.org/service/o/ot-pt/visual-motor-perception)

-### Content

--
+- Sample [README](https://github.com/Code-Institute-Solutions/SampleREADME) provided in PP2 Stand Up.
+- Thanks to my tutor Gurjot for his advice during the mentoring sessions.
+- Special thanks to my wife Sinéad and my daughters Issey and Sienna for all their help in the inception of the project all the way through to testing user stories.
 ### Media
 - The site logo was created using Hatchful, a free logo design service offered by [Shopify.](https://www.shopify.com/tools/logo-maker)
 - The site colour scheme pallete was generated using the palette creation tool in [Color Hex.](https://www.color-hex.com/)
 - The site background image is from <a href="https://www.freepik.com/free-vector/wild-animal-cartoon-character-forest-scene_14801768.htm#query=cartoon%20jungle&position=49&from_view=search&track=ais">Freepik.</a>